We add math every day in all areas of our preschool classroom to encourage the children to explore numbers in a variety of ways...

 COOKING AND MEASURING

-So much math is being learned while we do even the simplest cooking activities!
+So much math is being learned while we do even the simplest cooking activities and any activities involving measuring!
 How many?
 What shape?
 How full?
 How much?

 LARGE MOTOR GAMES